Last Updated on: 18th September 2023, 10:37 pm

 Tortoises are drawn to a banana’s bright and vibrant yellow color.
-So, we know that most tortoises like bananas, but that doesn’t mean all species of tortoises should eat tropical fruit.
+We know that most tortoises like bananas, but that doesn’t mean all tortoise species should eat tropical fruit.

-Banana peels are safe and healthy for tortoise consumption when organic.
+Banana peels are safe and healthy for tortoise consumption, especially if organic.

 Can I Give My Tortoise Banana?